-We plan to use the Epic EMR to the extent possible and supplement with an electronic data entry system that is algorithmic and efficient, with a database residing on the hospital's secure servers.
-The planning and development for this implementation are ongoing.
+We plan to use the Epic EMR to the extent possible and supplement with an electronic data entry system that is algorithmic and efficient with a data base residing on the hospital's secure servers.
+The planning and development for this implementation is ongoing.